 Updated April 28.
 2019

 - The Middle Rio Grande immediately north of Albuquerque (bordering Algodones, Santa Ana Pueblo, Bernalillo, Sandia Pueblo, Rio Rancho and Corrales) is navigable by paddlecraft throughout the year, regardless of flows, due to the much narrower, deeper river channel in this reach.

 - The wider river channel beginning just north of Alameda Blvd, coupled with the San Juan Diversion dam, translates into the presence of extensive mudflats and sandbars within the city of Albuquerque at flows below 700 cfs.
 It is the view of the river at low flows from the numerous bridges within the city that leads to the common misconception that the river can't be floated near Albuquerque.

 - We strongly recommend that those choosing self-guided outings at higher flows (above 2000 cfs) are experienced river runners, and possess good river-reading and boat control skills, as well as a strong understanding of river dynamics and potential hazards that are common to all rivers.

 This page was originally posted in the summer of 2013, when New Mexico's historic drought of 2010 through 2014 reached it's apex.
 After a respite of a few seasons with average to high spring flows, another extended period of dry weather for the 2017/2018 water year led to an historic low flow season, which significantly impacted the whitewater outfitters to the north.
 The Middle Rio Grande (and us!), however, benefited from managed flows due to upstream reservoir storage levels achieved during the spring 2017 runoff season, and enjoyed moderate levels of approximately 700 cfs throughout the year.

 In average and low snowpack years, we're constantly reminding folks that the river immediately north of Albuquerque is navigable year 'round due to the much narrower river channel in this reach.
-As a matter of fact. lower flows (300 - 1200 cfs) create a much more pleasant and forgiving environment, which is several orders of magnitude better for casual recreational outings.
+As a matter of fact, lower flows (300 - 20000 cfs) create a much more pleasant and forgiving environment, which is several orders of magnitude better for casual recreational outings.
 Lower flows also tend to add more visual interest to the river itself, as exposed gravel bars, entirely submerged at higher levels, create numerous glittering cascades as the river meanders along.